Skip to Main Content

 What is the Quill?

 The Quaker Quill is the student newspaper of Friends School of Baltimore.
 An editorial in its first edition, published on May 20th, 1938, says: “We shall see if our venture succeeds.”
-Eighty-five years later, the Quill and its website are produced as part of Upper School English elective courses in journalism and podcasting, as well as an extracurricular club.
+Eighty-six years later, the Quill and its website are produced as part of Upper School English elective courses in journalism and podcasting, as well as an extracurricular club.
 Meet our staff here.

-Mission Statment
+Mission Statement

 Today’s Quill is a collaborative, uncensored forum for the expression of diverse views.
 Our mission is to foster productive dialogue within the Friends community, by publishing student reporting and commentary that adheres to strict standards of journalistic ethics.